-A NET has been cast into a lake to catch fish.
-Some fish are so clever that they are never caught in the net.
-But most of the fish are entangled in the net.
-Some of them try to free themselves from it.
-But not all the fish that struggle succeed.
-A very few do jump out of the net, making a big splash in the water.
-Then the fishermen shout, "Look!
+A net had been cast into a lake to catch fish.
+Some fish were so clever that they were not caught in the net.
+But most of the fish were entangled in the net.
+Some of them tried to free themselves from it.
+But not all the fish that struggled succeeded.
+A very few did jump out of the net, making a big splash in the water.
+Then the fishermen shouted, "Look!
 There goes a big one!"

 Yielding to the entreaties of the villagers, the hermit went near the hole where the serpent lived and summoned him to come out.
 When he did, he was scolded for stinging children to death and instructed never to bite again, but to love his enemies.
 The snake did not say "No can do" to anything of this; it seemed that the hermit had hypnotised or cast some spell on him in an odd sort of way.

 Now the hermit left the village for a year on a pilgrimage.
 As he was returning to the village by way of the hill, he thought: "Let me see how the friendly serpent is enjoying life."
 As he came up to the hole in the hill, he found the serpent lying half-dead in front of the hole with stitches in his back.